Orpius/SDK/docs/UserGuide/index.md

 *"Summarise the key trends from last quarter's sales and write the summary to a file called SalesSummary.txt.
 If the file already exists, append to it."*

 Access to files within a space is controlled by permission levels.
-Members with roles above Participant have access to files in that space.
+Users with a space role above **Editor** have access to files in that space.

-## Uploading files
+### Uploading files

 * Open the **Files** view from the sidebar
 * Click the **Upload** button in the toolbar of the **Files** view and select the files you want to upload
 * Click **Open**

-## Downloading files
+### Downloading files

 * Open the **Files** view from the sidebar
-* Select the file(s) you wish to download and click the **Download** butoon in the toolbar of the **Files** view
+* Select the file(s) you wish to download and click the **Download** button in the toolbar of the **Files** view
 * Choose the folder where you want the files saved

-**Please note**: in the pre-release version, files downloaded locally are not being managed.
+**Please note**: Files downloaded locally are not being managed.
 This means they may overwrite an existing file in the chosen folder without warning.

-## Creating files using chat
+### Creating files using chat

-Orpius can create a wide variety of file types depending on your needs.
-Common examples include text files (e.g. .txt, .csv), code files (e.g. .cs, .py, .js), document files (e.g. .md, .html), and data files (e.g. .json, .xml).
+Orpius can create a wide variety of file types.
+Common examples include:

+* text files (e.g. .txt, .csv)
+* code files (e.g. .cs, .py, .js)
+* document files (e.g. .md, .html)
+* data files (e.g. .json, .xml)

-* Start a new **Chat**
+Start a new **Chat**.
+Then, for example, you might enter:
-* For example, you could say: *"Create a file called test.txt and insert 10 city names."*
+*"Create a file called test.txt and insert 10 city names."*
-* Orpius will create a new file named test.txt containing the 10 city names and save it in your isolated storage directory.
+Orpius will create a new file named *test.txt* containing the 10 city names and save it in your isolated storage directory.

-# Team Awareness and Management
+## Using Team Collaboration and Management

-Each organization can contain multiple spaces, and each space can have as many members as needed.
+An organization can contain multiple spaces, and each space can have as many users as needed.

-Orpius has built-in team awareness across time zones and can plan or take actions based on that.
+Orpius provides team collaboration across time zones;

-## How it works
+agents are aware of the time zone of each team member.
+This allows agents to coordinate activities based on expected working hours for example.
+Agents with access to the Notifier tool gain this team awareness - allowing them to notify other team members during an activity.

+### Leveraging Team Awareness in an Interactive Chat

-* For example, you can use the chat and ask *"Who is on my team?"*
+You can use team awareness within the chat interface by asking, "Who is on my team?"
-* Orpius will respond with a list of team members.
+Orpius will respond with an up-to-date list of your team members.

-* Or you might ask *"Please thank John for the lovely flowers"*
+Alternatively, you might say, "Please thank John for completing the quarterly report."
-* Orpius will send John both an email and a notification on your behalf.
+Orpius will automatically send John both an email and an in-app notification on your behalf.

+### Applying Team Awareness in Agent Activities

+Team awareness is not limited to interactive chat.
+It can also be applied in non-interactive scenarios such as scheduled activities, event activities, or in operations (where the Notifier tool is enabled).
+For example, when an event activity is created or updated, Orpius can automatically identify relevant team members-based on predefined rules or business logic-and notify them through email or in-app messages.
+This ensures that key stakeholders remain informed and that operational communication occurs seamlessly, without the need for manual intervention.

-## Adding Members to a Space
+## Adding Users to a Space

-Users with the **Administrator** or **Owner** permission level can invite members to a space, either from within or outside the organisation.
+Users with the space role of **Administrator** or **Owner** can invite other users to a space, either from within or outside the organisation.

-Each member is assigned a **role** that determines their permissions:
+Each member is assigned a **role** within the space that determines that user's permissions:

 * **Participant** – minimal access.
-Can receive notifications (email) and perform tasks.
+The user can receive notifications and perform tasks.
 * **Editor** – includes all Participant privileges, plus the ability to modify content and manage tasks in the space.
-* **Administrator** – can manage members, configure settings, and oversee activity.
+* **Administrator** – can add and remove non-administrator members, and configure space settings.
-* **Owner** – full control over the space, including deleting it or transferring ownership.
+* **Owner** – full control over the space, including deleting it or transferring ownership (a planned feature).

-**Adding a member to a space:**
+### Steps to Add a User to a Space

-* Open the **Team** view from the sidebar
+1. Open the **Team** view from the sidebar
-* Select the **'+ Add New Team Member'** button in the toolbar of the **Team** view
+2. Select the **'+ Add New Team Member'** button in the toolbar of the **Team** view
-* Search for the team memebr you wish to add
+3. Search for the team memebr you wish to add
-* Select the desired permission, optionally enter a message for the team memeber
+4. Select the desired permission, optionally enter a message for the user
-* Send Invitation
+5. Send Invitation

-**Accepting invitation:**
+### Accepting an Invitation to Join a Space

-* Sign in to the Orpius Console and select any Space (invitations are visible in all your spaces).
+1. Sign in to the Orpius Console and select any Space (invitations are visible in all your spaces).
-* Open the **Notification** View - You'll see an invitation notification to a Space you've been invited to join.
+2. Open the **Notification** View - You'll see an invitation notification to a Space you've been invited to join.
-* Accept the invitation
+3. Accept the invitation
-* Sign in again to access the Organization View, where you can see your new Space.
+4. Sign in again to access the Organization View, where you can see the new Space.

 ### Managing User Limits (System Owners only)